Wednesbury: Local government

 The borough of Wednesbury ceased to exist in 1966.
 Much of its area was absorbed into West Bromwich and small parts went into the County Borough of Walsall.
 The Wednesbury section of Hateley Heath was absorbed into West Bromwich, and Wednesbury gained the Friar Park estate from West Bromwich.
 The Dangerfield Lane estate (developed during the interwar and early postwar years) was absorbed into Darlaston, which was now part of an expanded Walsall borough.
 In 1974 West Bromwich amalgamated with Warley (i.e. Oldbury, Rowley Regis and Smethwick) to form the present-day borough of Sandwell.
 Wednesbury has the postcode WS10, shared with Darlaston in the borough of Walsall.

+King's Hill, to the north west of the town centre was a settlement and ward of the Borough of Wednesbury.
+St Andrew's Mission Church, a Chapel of Ease to Wednesbury parish church was consecrated in 1894.
+A recreation ground was opened in 1900.
+On 1 April 1966, under local government reorganisation, King's Hill was placed in the County Borough of Walsall.

+Post-industrial

+During the 1970s and 1980s, Wednesbury's traditional industry declined and unemployment rose.
+For well over 100 years, Wednesbury was dominated by the huge Patent Shaft steel works, which opened during the 19th century and closed in 1980.
+The factory was demolished in 1983, and within a decade had been developed for light industry and services.
+The iron gates of the factory still exist and are mounted on the traffic island at Holyhead Road and Dudley Street.

-During the 1970s and 1980s, Wednesbury's traditional industry declined and unemployment rose, but since 1990 new developments such as a new light industrial estate, a retail park and the pedestrian-only Union Street have given a new look to the town.
+Since 1990 new developments such as a new light industrial estate, a retail park and the pedestrian-only Union Street have given a new look to the town.
 The traditional market is still a feature of the bustling centre, and the streets around Market Place are now a protected conservation area.

+Retail park

 In the late 1980s, land near junction 9 of the M6 motorway was designated as the location for a retail development.
 Swedish furniture retailer Ikea was the first to move in; its superstore opened in January 1991.
 In the 1990s the retail park grew to include several more large units, but most of these were empty by 2009 due to the recession.
 However, most of the units were occupied again by 2012 and the retail is home to numerous retailers.
 The retail park was expanded in 2017 with the construction of more retail units and 'eateries', and the car park was remodelled to create more parking spaces.